-Programs feature courses on a wide variety of horticultural topics.
-They may mix classroom instruction with at least 40 hours of volunteer work.
+Master gardener certificate programs feature courses on a wide variety of horticultural topics, combining classroom instruction with at least 40 hours of volunteer work.
 While some programs can be taken online, the volunteer requirement may remain.
 Volunteer projects include community beautification projects, educational outreach programs at schools and community groups, 4-H demonstrations, working booths at county fairs, and manning helplines to answer gardening questions from the community.

-Students are given a solid foundation in a wide variety of horticultural subjects in order to provide them with the skills necessary to gain a master gardener credential.
-Courses that provide these skills include:
+Students are given a solid foundation in a wide variety of horticultural subjects in order to provide them with the skills necessary to gain a master gardener credential, such as plant pathology and diseases, forestry, landscaping, plant propagation, and lawn care.
+Courses that provide these skills might include:

 Graduates of a master gardening training program are prepared to move on to a variety of horticultural related positions, such as: